Peter-012/Hotdogs-Magic-VR/README.md

 All you need is a VR headset linked to a powerful computer and VR controllers to track your hand movements.
 It is preferable that you have knuckle or wrist straps for your controllers and that you are wearing them since it is quite easy to accidentally throw your controller during play sessions.

 ### Play Space
 This game requires you to dodge projectiles by moving left and right in the game.
-Be sure to have ample room to shuffle left and right and some space to extend your arms forward.
+Be sure to have ample room to shuffle left and right and space to extend your arms forward.
 Also, it is important to tighten the strap of your headset.
 This will keep your headset from falling off when playing this game.

 ### Software Setup
 Make sure that you have SteamVR installed on your computer.
 Under the "Releases" section of GitHub will be a Unity build for the VR game.
 To play the game, first download and unzip the "Builds" file before running the game "Hotdogs and Magic.exe" (DO NOT click on UnityCrashHander64.exe).
 It's preferred that you add the game as a non-steam game and make sure to also include the game in your VR Library through the game's properties.
 That way you can launch the game directly through SteamVR.
 If you would like to clone the repo and see the code in action within Unity, make sure that you have Unity Editor version 2022.3.17f1 before launching the project and have SteamVR running in the background.